OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Forms_in_Forms_Element.md

 ![Form Tabs](assets/Formular_Tabs1.jpg){ class="shadow lightbox" }

 In the tab "Title and description" as well as "Layout" general descriptions and information about the respective course element can be stored and the visual presentation can be defined.
-In the [tab learning path](../learningresources/Learning_path_course_Course_editor.md) special settings are defined which are valid for learning path courses.
+In the [tab learning path](../learningresources/Learning_path_course_Course_editor.md) special settings are defined, which are valid for learning path courses.
 Conventional courses, on the other hand, have the Visibility and Access tabs.
 Here you define who can see or edit this course element.

 ## Tab Form in the course editor